ksh168/smolink-url_shortener/README.md

 * You can also edit the readme and make it more user friendly to help out new contributors.

-### Goals of this project

-:white_check_mark: Users can create personalized URLs

-:white_check_mark: Check user input to make sure it's URL

-:white_check_mark: Support for ftp[s]

-:white_check_mark: Ability to view stats for individual links by adding "/stats" to URL

-* [ ] User can create a account and then generate and manage all the links and their stats from there

-* [ ] Security against cyber attacks

-(more will be added along the way)

 ### Link to resources for first timers: